 NSAIDs are one of the most widely prescribed drugs for rheumatoid arthritis and other inflammatory joint conditions.
 They inhibit the biosynthesis of prostaglandins by irreversibly blocking cyclooxygenase, the enzyme which catalyses the reactions of arachidonic acid to endoperoxide compounds.

 The neurological and gastrointestinal side effects of these agents have been reviewed in considerable detail.
-All of the NSAIDs, with the exception of Cytotec, inhibit prostaglandin El, a local hormone responsible for gastric mucosal cytoprotection.
-A common side effect from these medications is gastric ulcers.
+All of the NSAIDs, except Cytotec, inhibit prostaglandin El, a local hormone responsible for gastric mucosal cytoprotection.
+A common side effect of these medications is gastric ulcers.
 Adverse reactions that are more serious such as blood dyscrasias, kidney damage and cardiovascular effects have been noted.
 Most physicians rotate among the ten most widely prescribed NSAIDs, as soon as one causes side effects or stops working.